preservim/vim-colors-pencil/README.markdown

 _thematic_ has more details on setting up emulation of iA Writer.

 ## Future development

-Eventually there’ll be a dark equivalent included in this colorscheme.

 If you’ve spotted a problem or have an idea on improving this color scheme, please post it to the github project issue page.